Weekend Getaways

 Beautiful women’s jewelry.
 (Photo: Getty Images)

-After a big night out downtown, spend a slow morning in Central Austin’s hippest hidden gem — the North Loop neighborhood just above the University of Texas at Austin campus.
-For an early-morning pick-me-up, grab an oat milk latte at Epoch followed by a full-blown diner brunch of burgers and onion rings at Jewboy Burgers.
+After a big night out downtown, spend a slow morning in Central Austin’s hippest hidden gem — the North Loop neighborhood, just above the University of Texas at Austin campus.
+For an early-morning pick-me-up, grab a latte at Epoch Coffee followed by stacked bagel sandwiches at Nervous Charlie’s.

 Then hit the streets to browse the neighborhood’s retro boutiques.
-Drop by Room Service Vintage for antique jewelry and textiles and Revival Vintage for its selection of mid-century modern furnishings.
+Drop by Room Service Vintage for antique jewelry and decor and Revival Vintage for its selection of mid-century modern furnishings.

-For your final foray into Austin’s nightlife, stop by one of two indoor-outdoor bars: The Tigress Pub for specialty cocktails or DrinkWell to savor the sour daiquiris.
+For your final foray into Austin’s nightlife, stop by an indoor-outdoor bar like The Tigress Pub for specialty cocktails or DrinkWell for perfectly sour daiquiris.
+Cheers to this wonderful and weird city.